CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 </body>
 ```

-The JavaScript creates an `AdobeCreativeSDK` object that you can use to access all of the functionality within the Creative SDK.
+The script creates an `AdobeCreativeSDK` object that you can use to access all of the functionality within the Creative SDK.

 <a name="client-auth"></a>